 Ski Runs & Pass Areas

 Granted that there are not hundreds of klms of runs in comparison to other resorts, however, it will cost you around a quarter of what you’d pay in the Alps for a week.
-Also, there is plenty to do other than skiing, cross-country skiing, sledging to hanging out in the new snowpark.
+Also, there is plenty to do other than downhill skiing, like cross-country skiing, sledging or hanging out in the new snowpark.

 We skied with the lovely Valentina from the tourist office and the ski conditions were a little cold and cloudy.
 The best bit though was getting up early and being the first one on the slopes while watching the cloud rise from the valley below.
 The red slopes were just the way I liked them, long wide and steep in some bits.

 There was a mix of slopes, some were exposed and open which caught the wind sometimes and others went through the forests.
-One thing though is that no matter where you skied you always had the views of the Brenta Dolomites, Trento Italy.
+One thing though is that no matter where you skied you always had the views of the Brenta Dolomites.

 Ski passes are really flexible in Monte Bondone Ski Resort and you can get passes from 1 to 5 days.
 If you don’t want to do a whole day of skiing, then 2,3,4 hour passes are available for the ski resort as well.